-We combined our team knowledge to put together an ultimate guide to agile sprint planning with everything you need to run efficient and effective planning meetings.
+We’ve combined our best sprint planning tips into an ultimate guide to agile sprint planning, with everything you need to run efficient and effective planning meetings.

 What is agile sprint planning?

-If your team doesn’t follow Scrum (Kanban, lean agile, etc.,) don’t worry — you’ll still find value in our preparation tips, meeting process, mistakes to avoid, and sprint planning resources.
+If your team doesn’t follow Scrum don’t worry — you’ll still find value in our preparation tips, meeting guide, mistakes to avoid, and sprint planning resources.

 Scrum roles: The people